8/3/2020

 Chief Financial Officer

-Sure, thanks for the questions.
+Sure.
+Thanks for the questions.
 Let me try to unpack those for you.
-As it relates to the guide, first as it relates to the insurance proceeds, as I mentioned, those are gap only.
+As it relates to the guide, first, as it relates to the insurance proceeds, as I mentioned, those are gap only.
 So those are not included in our adjusted earnings.
 As it relates to the comments that I made around tax, I would just refer you that our full year expectation on the tax rate is still within 18 to 20%.
 What I was trying to do is to give a little bit more visibility into the timing that we expect to see throughout the year.
-So I think, and as you think about cash flow, it's early, it's first quarter of the year.
+As you think about cash flow, it's early.
+It's first quarter of the year.
 We're trending as we had assumed or roughly as we assumed in the first quarter.
-Our cash flow, as I mentioned in my comments, has historically varied from quarter to quarter, but I think the COVID environment places additional volatility on that.
+Our cash flow, as I mentioned in my comments, is historically varied from quarter to quarter.
+But I think the COVID environment places additional volatility on that.
 And so as we think about this throughout the rest of the year, as we get more visibility into patterns and working capital demands, we'll certainly provide updates as appropriate.
 But I wouldn't read anything into that.
-It's early for a full year update on the cash flow guide.
+It's early to give a full year update on the cash flow guide.

 speaker